 After a while I got up, dumped my leftovers, and grabbed another beer.
 By this point the room had started to clear out so I grabbed a larger table in the back.
 There was still over an hour before the crew would be here so I started going over the manifest again.

 Do’rex was the first to show up.
 He entered, looked around, and headed straight for the table.
-A few of the locals openly stared as he came through, though all of them should have known he was here.
+A few of the locals openly stared as he came through though all of them probably knew he was here by now.

 “Glad to see you’re still with us,” I said, kicking a chair out in his direction.
 He sat without saying anything but continued to survey the room.

 “You doing OK?”
 I asked when he didn’t respond to my initial welcome.
 He waved a tentacle in my direction but continued sitting silently.
 I shrugged and didn’t press the issue a third time.

 I was saved from too much awkward silence by Saahna’s arrival.
 She waved as she entered then stopped at the dispenser long enough to get a beer of her own and a bowl of tama leaves.
 She dropped the bowl in the middle of the table and sat down opposite me.

 “Ready to get out of here?” she asked.